tuomascode/Sanapeli/README.md

 If the correct answer is SUOVA, guessing the first three ones will fail in winning the game.
 A smarter algorithm would first use a guess to deduce which letter  is in the word, and guess the last one correctly.
 However, the algorithm almost always does find an answer.

+There was also some problem with the .csv file and the .txt file, so the code might have to fix the csv file to work properly.

 #Why?

 The motivation for this project came from interest in building a slightly more complex game.
 I also found the idea of implementing the search algorithm very appealing.
 Altho the algorithm could be improved even further, I am currently satisfied with it.
 Improvements could be made using a faster language, f.e. c++ and expanding the scope of the search.

+How?

+Download the project files to single folder and install pygame, instructions here.
+Run the peli.py python file and enjoy.

+The x key may be used to reset the game with the same word as the hidden word.
+This is useful feature for testing and finding out some bugs.